cgoulart35/GBot/README.md

 21. Set your preferred cached music timeout for deletion in the GBot/Shared/env.variables file.
 This timeout should be set to a higher length of time than the length of the longest videos being played in elevator mode to ensure downloaded sounds aren't deleted before they should be used.
 (Ex: MUSIC_CACHE_DELETION_TIMEOUT_MINUTES=180 if you want the music bot to delete cached song downloads after 3 hours of not being used, and to prevent songs over 3 hours long from being played.)
 22. Set your preferred transaction request timeout for buy and sell requests to be cancelled.
 (Ex: GTRADE_TRANSACTION_REQUEST_TIMEOUT_MINUTES=5 if you want transaction requests to be cancelled after 5 minutes of not being accepted.)
 23. Set your preferred market sale timeout for market sales to be taken down.
 (Ex: GTRADE_MARKET_SALE_TIMEOUT_HOURS=3 if you want market sales to be taken down after 3 hours of no completed transaction.)
+24. Set your preferred minimum amount of time between random Storms minigames.
+(Ex: STORMS_MIN_TIME_BETWEEN_SECONDS=3600 if you want there to be at least 1 hour between each Storm.)
+25. Set your preferred maximum amount of time between random Storms minigames.
+(Ex: STORMS_MAX_TIME_BETWEEN_SECONDS=14400 if you want there to be at most 4 hours between each Storm.)
+26. Set your preferred amount of time for Storms-related messages to be deleted after.
+(Ex: STORMS_DELETE_MESSAGES_AFTER_SECONDS=600 if you want Storm-related messages to be deleted after 10 minutes.)
-24. Verify all files have read/write/execute permissions.
+27. Verify all files have read/write/execute permissions.
-25. From the GBot directory, run 'docker-compose -f docker-compose-prod.yml up -d' to start the bot!
+28. From the GBot directory, run 'docker-compose -f docker-compose-prod.yml up -d' to start the bot!

  ## Unit Tests
  * To execute all unit tests (for all cog suites), use the "Python: Current File" run configuration to run tests.py.